-If you have not received the goods, services or digital content and you cannot contact the trader by phone or text, you can send an email or write a letter (sent by recorded delivery) to all email addresses or postal addresses you have for the trader.
+If you have not received the goods, services or digital content and you cannot contact the trader by phone or text, you can send an email or write a letter (preferaby using a signed-for service) to all email addresses or postal addresses you have for the trader.
 If the trader's website has an online contact form, use it but keep a note of what you sent.

-Check the Royal Mail (opens in a new window) website to track whether your recorded delivery letter has been signed for.
+Check the Royal Mail website to track whether your letter has been signed for.

 The 'Writing an effective letter of complaint' guide includes templates you can use for your letter or email.

-If it is practical to do so, you can visit the trader to see if the premises they are trading from are still open.
-If they are, you can complain in person, hand over a letter (keep a copy for yourself) confirming the details of your complaint and set a deadline for the trader to contact you.
-If the premises are closed, check the door and windows to see if a notice has been posted giving information about whether the business is still trading or if it has relocated.
-If it is visible to you, check at the bottom of the door to see if there is any uncollected post - this may be an indicator that the trader has vacated the premises.
+If it is practical to do so, you can visit the trader to see if the premises they are trading from is still open.
+If it is, you can complain in person, hand over a letter (keep a copy for yourself) confirming the details of your complaint and set a deadline for the trader to contact you.
+If the premises is closed, check the door and windows to see if a notice has been posted giving information about whether the business is still trading or if it has relocated.
+If it is visible to you, check at the bottom of the door to see if there is any uncollected post; this may be an indicator that the trader has vacated the premises.
 It is still worth hand-delivering a letter as the trader may return to collect the post.

 Check with neighbouring traders to see if they have any information that may be of use to you.